How to Use Claude Cowork to Turn a Folder of Drafts Into a Board or Leadership Meeting Packet

 "rules": [

-"Do not delete or overwrite anything yet.",
+"Do not delete, overwrite, move, or rename anything yet.",

 "Propose the final packet order before assembly."